reederickson/belly-button-challenge/README.md

 ```bash
 git clone https://github.com/reederickson/belly-button-challenge.git
 ```
-Open the index.html file in your web browser to access the website.
+-Open the index.html file in your web browser to access the website.

-Interact with the horizontal bar chart and bubble chart to explore the OTU data.
+-Interact with the horizontal bar chart and bubble chart to explore the OTU data.

-Use the dropdown menu to select different individuals and view their top 10 OTUs.
+-Use the dropdown menu to select different individuals and view their top 10 OTUs.

-Explore the sample metadata to understand the demographic information associated with each individual.
+-Explore the sample metadata to understand the demographic information associated with each individual.

 ### References